tinoganacias/baseball2021/README.md

 # baseball2021

 ## Description
 This is my 2021 Major League Baseball fantasy and advanced metrics database.
 It was built using mySQL.
+All data was entered manually.
 It contains work samples and contact links to learn more about my job qualifications.

 ## Table of Contents